rbrahier17/OC-P12-SportSee/README.md

 - Git
 - Clone the repository for the API available at this URL: https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

 **Note**: This project uses TypeScript (v4.9.5).
-TypeScript is included as a dependency in the package.json file, and will be installed automatically when running npm install.
+TypeScript is included as a dependency in the package.json file, and will be installed automatically when running npm install. **As TypeScript provides type-checking there was no need to use PropTypes in this project**.

 ## Installation